Lauren Chamberlain: Collegiate career

+College statistics

 International career

 Chamberlain played for Team USA in 2013.
 She previously spent two years (2010–11) as a member of the Junior Women's National Team and was named the 2010 USA Softball Athlete of the Year for the JWNT.

 Professional career

 Chamberlain was selected with the #1 overall draft pick in the 2015 NPF Draft by the USSSA Pride.
 In thirty-eight games with the Pride during the 2015 summer season, Chamberlain hit .205 with five home runs and eleven RBI.

 Chamberlain was featured in ESPN The Magazine's Body Issue 2018.
 She now hosts a YouTube show for Major League Baseball.